 11. Potential Security Concerns

-If you’re working on sensitive documents, then you might want to consider using an offline word-processing software that is more secure.
+If you work on sensitive documents, consider using an offline word-processing software.
+It’s more secure.

 12. Limited Templates

-This can be limiting if you often need to create a specific type of document, such as a resume or a business proposal.
-However, there are some workarounds, such as downloading templates from other sources or creating your own templates.
+This can be restrictive if you frequently need a certain type of document, like a resume or business proposal.
+However, you can download templates from other sources or make your own.

 13. Requires an Internet Connection

-Since Google Docs is an online service, it requires an internet connection to work.
-This can be a problem if you’re working in an area with a poor or unreliable internet connection.
-Moreover, some institutes and workplaces block access to the internet during active hours, making it difficult to use.
+Google Docs needs an internet connection to function.
+This can cause issues if you’re in an area with poor or unreliable connectivity.
+Additionally, some institutions and workplaces block internet access during working hours, making usage challenging.